dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1601.md

 Independence

-don’t know about the UI, then a team that focuses on the UI cannot much affect a team that focuses on the business rules.
+don't know about the UI, then a team that focuses on the UI cannot much affect a team that focuses on the business rules.
 If the use cases themselves are decoupled from one another, then a team that focuses on the addOrder use case is not likely to interfere with a team that focuses on the deleteOrder use case.

 So long as the layers and use cases are decoupled, the architecture of the system will support the organization of the teams, irrespective of whether they are organized as feature teams, component teams, layer teams, or some other variation.